Tessa Hughes-Freeland: Film criticism and festival organizing

-Hughes-Freeland wrote a stream of articles on the burgeoning avant-garde underground film scene in the East Village, Manhattan in the early to mid-1980s in publications like PAPER Magazine, the East Village Eye and the Underground Film Bulletin.
-She also organized numerous film nights at local clubs and bars in lower Manhattan like Danceteria and the Reel Club at Club 57, showings that culminated in the creation of the annual New York Film Festival Downtown in 1984.
-Together with Ela Troyano, Hughes-Freeland founded and ran the annual Festival from 1984–1990.
-Hughes-Freeland later served as President of the Board of Directors of the Film-Makers Co-Operative in New York City from 1998–2001.
-She has published articles in numerous books, including "Naked Lens: Beat Cinema" and "No Focus: Punk Film," and in periodicals including PAPER Magazine, Filmmaker magazine, GQ, the East Village Eye, and Film Threat.
+Hughes-Freeland wrote a stream of articles on the burgeoning No Wave underground film scene in the East Village, Manhattan in the early to mid-1980s in publications like PAPER Magazine, the East Village Eye and the Underground Film Bulletin.
+She also organized numerous film nights at local clubs and bars in lower Manhattan, like Danceteria and the Reel Club at Club 57, showings that culminated in the creation of the annual New York Film Festival Downtown in 1984.
+Together with Ela Troyano, Hughes-Freeland founded and ran the annual New York Film Festival Downtown from 1984–1990.
+Hughes-Freeland later served as President of the Board of Directors of The Film-Makers' Cooperative in New York City from 1998–2001.
+She has published articles in numerous books, including Jack Sargeant's 2008 Naked Lens: Beat Cinema and Kari-Lynn Winters's 2006 No Focus: Punk Film, and in periodicals including PAPER Magazine, Filmmaker magazine, GQ, the East Village Eye, and Film Threat.